facjure/poetroid-prototype/README.md

 Poetroid - Prototype
 ====================

-A prototype to curate, search, and discover poetry from the public domain.
+A prototype to curate, search, and display poetry from the public domain.

 ## Abstract